sambaneko/gbl-notebook/README.md

 The repo includes pre-parsed copies of the game master data in English.
 As Niantic releases updated masters, the parsed data will become outdated, and you'll need to either grab new copies from this repo, or grab the new game master and parse it locally.

-If you want to parse the game master locally, you will also need PHP, and some external resources:
+If you want to parse the game master locally, see my related repo [GBL Notebook Parser](https://github.com/sambaneko/gbl-notebook-parser).

-* From the [PokeMiners Game Assets repo](https://github.com/PokeMiners/pogo_assets), download `Texts/Latest APK/English.txt` and put it in the repo's `src/game-data/languages` directory
-* From the [PokeMiners Game Master repo](https://github.com/PokeMiners/game_masters), download `latest/latest.json` and put it in the repo's `src/game-data` directory
-* In the `src/game-data` directory, run `php parse-latest.php`, which will create 3 files in the `src/game-data/parsed` directory: `leagues.json`, `moves.json` and `pokemon.json`

 ## Pokemon Images